Mediterranean Quiche Recipe with Fresh Herbs

 3.

 Pour the egg mixture into the pre-baked quiche crust.
-Lay the tomato slices on top with the fresh dill and basil.
+Arrange the tomato slices on top, then sprinkle with the remaining fresh dill and basil.

-Bake in the preheated oven for 35-40 minutes or until the Quiche is set and the top is golden brown.
+Bake in the preheated oven for 35–40 minutes, or until the quiche is set in the center and the top is golden brown.

 Mark as complete